JaKobyBoydd/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 <p>
 The first step is to create a virtual machine through azure.
-In order for us to set up a domain controller, the operating system needed is a windows datacenter.
+In order for us to set up a domain controller, the operating system needed is, windows datacenter.
 Under operations choose, "Windows Datacenter 2019 x62 Gen2".
 For the size of the vm, choose at least 2 vcpus.
 </p>
 <p>
 <img src="https://i.imgur.com/ods5SDo.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>